 Once you use up your monthly allotment of data, you can now buy additional cellular data in extra buckets which are eligible for our Republic Refund™ program.
 Use what you need and get back for what you don't!

 What's the difference between cell data and WiFi data?

-Data - at its core - is what you use to connect to the Internet, download an app, stream a song or video.
+Data - at its core - is what you use to connect to the Internet, download an app, or stream a song or video.
 This can happen using data over WiFi, or it can happen using data over a cellular network.
 We refer to WiFi data as the data consumed while connected to a WiFi network and cell data as the data consumed while connected to a cell network.
-You can view your historical WiFi data usage and your historical cell data usage at any time within the Republic Wireless app.
+You can view your historical WiFi and cell data usage at any time within the Republic Wireless app.

 To learn about how the Republic Wireless 2.0 plans suite treats 3G and 4G data, how the Republic Refund™ cell data purchase works, and for any other questions about how the Republic Wireless 2.0 plans treat cell data use, visit the Republic Wireless Plans page.

 *Our ever-attentive lawyers compel us to remind you: In the unlikely event of any conflict between this summary and our Terms of Service, our Terms of Service takes precedence over this summary.